 The drawbacks include the size.
 Like many of these pillows, this one takes up a lot of room.
 It’s so large that couples without a king-size bed (or California King) may find it difficult to use.
 It could also be longer to help with the leg support for tall parents.

-PharMeDoc Pregnancy Pillow with Jersey Cover, C-Shaped
+PharMeDoc Pregnancy Pillow, C-Shaped

 This product is a c-shaped pillow designed to support back, hips, neck, knees, and head.
 It’s also adjustable and allows for use with other activities (like watching TV, reading and nursing).
 It comes with a lifetime warranty.